2017/2018 Winter CSA On Sale Now!

 How much?
-The 22 week share will cost $500 which is $45 per distribution, or $22.50 per week (plus an additional $15 processing fee).
+The 20 week share will cost $500 which is $50 per distribution, or $25.00 per week (plus an additional $15 processing fee if purchased online).
 Shares will be distributed every two weeks and include enough food to get you to the next distribution.

 How are you going to grow it?
 We plan to have a diverse crop mix already planted and grown up in the field as we head into the fall, winter, and spring.
 While most of the stuff will be harvested fresh from the field the day before pick up, we are also planning to harvest and wash and then store some crops in our root cellar as colder winter weather threatens in the fall.
 We will also be using fabric row cover in our various high and low tunnels to allow for fresh harvests from the field, well into winter for certain crops.
 We also have four hoop houses and six smaller tunnels so we can harvest fresh greens from Fall to Spring.
 These are all grown passively in the soil without the use of propane or external heat.
 Just the right varieties planted at the right time in the right environment and add a dash of Colorado Sunshine.
 Very sustainable and delicious!

 When?
-The Fall-Winter-Spring CSA will start the first week of November and will run through the first week in April.
+The Fall-Winter-Spring CSA will start November 8th and will run through March 21st.
 Pickups will be on Wednesdays from 4pm-7pm.
-Pick up Dates for for the 2016/2017 Season

 Equinox Brewing!
 133 Remington Street, Fort Collins, CO 80524